|

 Lemon posset mixture in saucepan with spatula

-Pour into small serving cups or ramekins.
+Pour into small serving dishes or ramekins.

 Four ramekins of lemon posset on a marble countertop

-Transfer ramekins to the refrigerator to chill, at least 2 hours, or overnight.
+Refrigerate at least 2 hours, or overnight.

 Garnish as desired.
 Serve immediately.